pcafrica/advanced_programming_2025-2026/lectures/11/11-py_classes_modules.md

 # How Python loads modules

 When running `import mymodule`, Python searches in this order:
-1. Built-in modules
+1. Built-in modules.
-2. Current directory
+2. Current directory.
-3. Directories in the `PYTHONPATH` environment variable
+3. Directories in the `PYTHONPATH` environment variable.
-4. System directories
+4. System directories.
-5. Site-packages (`pip` installed packages)
+5. Site-packages (`pip` installed packages).

 ---